FICO - Your Credit Score

-Credit reporting agencies use your loan payment history to build a FICO score.
+Credit reporting agencies use your loan payment history to compile a FICO score.

 Each of the three credit reporting agencies has its own formula for building your credit score.
 The original FICO model was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine a score:
+While these methods vary, each agency uses the following to calculate a score:

 - History of Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts do you hold?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 These factors are assigned weights based on the formula being used.
-The result is one number.
+The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most folks getting a mortgage loan these days score 620 or above.
+Higher is better.
+Most folks getting a mortgage loan in the current environment score 620 or above.

-Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+How can you improve your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You should, of course, appeal for the credit agency to remove any incorrect data from your credit report; this is the only "quick fix" for credit problems.
+You must, of course, remove any incorrect data from your credit report, which is the only way to quickly improve your credit score.

-Before you can improve your score, you must get your score and make certain that the reports from each credit reporting agency are correct.
+In order to raise your credit score, you must get the reports that are used to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.
+You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.